Durkan administration touts new data on people moving from homelessness into housing

 The new data on the city’s homelessness investments arrives just before the commencement of Seattle’s annual budget deliberations.
 It also comes as local politicians debate the creation of a new regional homelessness authority and amid the Durkan administration’s intensified efforts to remove homeless encampments deemed hazards or obstructions.

 The city data indicates some forms of shelter seem more efficient at getting people into permanent housing.
-The rate at which tiny house villages move households into permanent housing, for example, nearly doubled between the first six months of 2018 and this year.
+The rate at which tiny house villages move households into permanent housing, for example, more than doubled between the first six months of 2018 and this year.

 The rate at which enhanced shelter — shelters with wraparound services that are open 24/7 — moved households into permanent housing landed at 14 percentage points below the rate of exit from tiny house villages this year.
 Still, enhanced shelters moved far more people into permanent housing overall.
 Increasing the availability of enhanced shelter beds has been a major focus of the Durkan administration, though data from 2018 showed that many were missing their contract targets.